fbohz/react-table-crud-practice/README.md

 };
 ```

+**Notes**

+ Check Zeplin email to see the designs to implement for the exercise.

+As part of implementing the requirements in the README, please deploy the completed React application to **Netlify** or a similar static-site-hosting service, and **provide us with the link to the working application**.
+Our first review will be of whether the application meets the design and function requirements, and, if it does, we will review the code.

 - Fill in the endpoint and API key you received in the `env.js` file.

 - You should have also received a link to Zeplin containing the design you have to implement.